 Little is known about the other films shown at the cinema – although pre-opening publicity suggested “Motoring Pictures”– a silent incarnation of Top Gear perhaps?
 Although, this might be a typesetting error and be the more mundane “moving pictures”.

 In 1911 it may have shown British films like A Touch of Nature and A Burglar for One Night, and it would have almost certainly shown some British Pathé News reels such as for the coronation of George V.

 While only educated guesses are possible about the films that played to the audiences at the cinema, there would not have been any Sunday showings – Watt was a devout Baptist would not let his cinemas open on a Sunday.

 It was re-named Central Hall Picture Palace on 10th January 1916, a brand used by James Watt across several cinemas.
 It was requisitioned by the Ministry of Munitions on 5th May 1917 and was converted into a munitions factory.
-It never re-opened as a cinema, and after World War I ended in 1918, it was converted into retail use.
+While it was still listed as Central Hall Picture Palace in Kelly’s Directories until after the war, it seems never to have re-opened as a cinema.

 The building was demolished in 2008, and a medical centre with flats above was built on the site – the Zinc Building.